-Dr. John Jacob is the director of the Texas Coastal Watershed Program, and Professor and Extension Specialist with a joint appointment with the Texas A&M Sea Grant Program and the Texas AgriLife Extension Service through the Department of Recreation, Parks, and Tourism Science.
+Dr. John Jacob is the director of the Texas Community Watershed Partners, and Professor and Extension Specialist with the Texas AgriLife Extension Service through the Department of Recreation, Parks, and Tourism Science.
 His current project, Coastal CHARM (Community Health and Resource Management), focuses on enabling coastal communities in Texas to improve quality of life in cities and towns while preserving and enhancing the natural coastal environment.

 Jacob holds B.S. and M.S. degrees from Texas Tech University, and a Ph.D. from Texas A&M University, all in soils and natural resources.
 He is registered as a Professional Geoscientist with the State of Texas and is a Professional Wetland Scientist.

 Jacob is a recognized expert on Texas wetlands, having been active in consulting and research aspects of wetlands for more than 20 years.
 Jacob is co-author of the Texas Coastal Wetland guidebook, as well as the Texas Sea Grant Resilient Coast series on the built environment and wetlands.

 The Texas Community Watershed Partners provides education and outreach to local governments and citizens about the impact of land use on watershed health and water quality.
 The TCWP currently has 12 staff members with programs in sustainable urban planning, watershed management, habitat restoration, sustainable landscapes, and water quality issues.